 Post Academic Review

-If you are offered admission following the academic review of your application and then you accept that offer of admission, you will be notified via email to submit the following documents:
+If you are offered admission following the academic review of your application and you then accept that offer of admission, you will be notified via email to submit the following documents:

 - A completed, signed International Student Data Form or International Applicant Coversheet.